ibm-cloud-docs/vpc/bs_snapshots_ts_restore_from_snapshot_fails.md

 {: #snapshot_ts_restore_fail}
 {: troubleshoot}

+Resolve issues where a volume that is restored from a snapshot remains in a degraded state and does not reach stable status due to a failed initialization.
+{: shortdesc}

-A fully restored volume was not created from the snapshot.
-The API health status shows `degraded`, with the health reason `initializing_from_snapshot` and a message indicates that initializing from the snapshot failed.
+The volume was not successfully restored from the snapshot.
+The API health status shows `degraded`, with the health reason `initializing_from_snapshot`, indicating that initializing from the snapshot failed.
 {: tsSymptoms}

 Some or all of the data wasn't downloaded from the regional storage repository to the volume that's being created.
 Data blocks were not written.